Angione-Lab/Synechococcus7002-metabolic-modelling/README.md

 The JSON map was saved as `SynPCC7002_map.json`.
 Reaction data were loaded using the python script `flux_comparison_json.py`, which produces output files for various growth conditions.

+The Pearson correlation coefficients are calculated using the script `corrcoef_tf_gr.m`, along with their respective p-values, and the lower and upper bounds of the 95% confidence interval.
 `sort_subsys.m` is a script used to sort fluxes by their unique subsystem names for plotting the mean Pearson correlation coefficient (PCC)  according to model subsystems in Fig 5(c) of the main text.